SS Tobruk: Career

+Convoy PQ 13

 Convoy PQ 13 departed Loch Ewe on 10 March 1942 and arrived at Murmansk, Soviet Union on 31 March having lost six ships to enemy action.
 A further two were sunk at Murmansk after the convoy's arrival.
 The convoy dispersed in a snow storm on 25 March, and Tobruk travelled alone since then.
 On 30 March, near Murmansk, she was attacked by German bombers Junkers Ju 88 and was credited with shooting down one bomber and one probable.
 She was hit by one bomb, which pierced a deck and went out through a board, exploding in a water, instead of in a cargo hold with explosives.
 However, on 3 April Tobruk was sunk by a pier in Murmansk by enemy bomb, which flooded stern holds.
 On 24 April she was refloated, towed away and stranded.
 Thanks to a dedication of the crew, the ship was kept partly afloat for several months, and provisionally repaired in Murmansk dock by September only.
 The repairs were hampered by enemy bombings, which killed one crewman.